ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400534 Slotted Pipe.md

 4. See Specification Section 01 33 00 for requirements for the mechanics and administration of the submittal process.
 5. See Specification Section 40 05 00 for additional submittal requirements.

-   1. part 2 – PRODUCT
+## PRODUCT

 1. Slot
    1. Each screen to have machined slots in a uniform pattern of spacings and rows.

-6. The slots are free of stringers or burrs.
+2. The slots are free of stringers or burrs.
-7. The slot design is suitable for service conditions, and was selected based on a sieve analysis of the water bearing formation sediments or the selected filter pack.
+3. The slot design is suitable for service conditions, and was selected based on a sieve analysis of the water bearing formation sediments or the selected filter pack.
-8. Design requirements:
+4. Design requirements:
    1. Opening: 1/16 inches with ± .005-inch tolerance.
    2. Spacing: 3/8 inch.
    3. Minimum open area: 40 sq. inches/foot.
    4. Finish
-9. The slotted surface is free of oils, grease, paint, dirt, and any manufacturer's markings that could alter the chemistry of the sample.
+5. The slotted surface is free of oils, grease, paint, dirt, and any manufacturer's markings that could alter the chemistry of the sample.
-10. The product is completely encased in an individual polyethylene protective wrapper with sealed ends and shipped in cardboard or wooden boxes.
+6. The product is completely encased in an individual polyethylene protective wrapper with sealed ends and shipped in cardboard or wooden boxes.

 ## Execution